Small Town Story (film): Reception

-On its release, Small Town Story found little favour with critics.
-The Monthly Film Bulletin said: "The film may find sympathy among incorrigible football fans (the matches are neatly staged and efficiently photographed) but the inadequacy of both script and direction severely limits its appeal".
+The Monthly Film Bulletin wrote: "The film may find sympathy among incorrigible football fans (the matches are neatly staged and efficiently photographed) but the inadequacy of both script and direction severely limits its appeal".

 Kine Weekly described it as "So-so quota support.
 The acting is very second eleven...it's definitely off-side".

+The Daily Film Renter wrote: "Screenwriters Franz Marischka and Maurice Weissberger recount everyone's favourite British football romance how the brilliant player is almost seduced from his club, is even held prisoner at revolver point by the villain, but manages to escape and reach the ground in time to score the goal which saves the day.
+Kent Walton plays the footballing hero with ease, principally because his football prowess is first-rate, thereby effectively glossing over utilitarian dialogue and situations."